Written by James Brown

 In the first moments after I got home from LA, I sat by my fire because it was cold elsewhere in the cabin.
 It was the first time I had ever been in my house on a winter day when the temperature inside and outside were exactly the same.
 So I started a fire right away and I sat there with my dogs on my lap warming up.

 Before any single piece of firewood is repurposed for warmth and consumed in my fireplace, it will have been in my hands at least four times.
 After it’s dumped by a local professional woodsman into my driveway (you can click here for a recommendation for a professional woodsman if you are interested), I throw it, piece by perfectly seasoned piece, onto a concrete paved area under a big roof overhang that extends from my shed.
 Then I stack it into tall parallel piles, where it will stay dry until I need it.
-Each day I bring in about four armloads of it through day and night.
+Each day I bring in about four armloads of it through day and night, so keep this in mind if you’re wanting to start living in something like these prefab log cabins, it will be of extreme importance to keep the fire burning throughout the winter.
 Then, finally, it goes into the fire when a piece of such a size and shape is needed.
 It makes my home warm.
 There, in my little brick fireplace, hard wood strong enough to hold up a whole oak tree is reduced to a teaspoon of delicate gray ash that will make its way to my compost pile, then into the food I grow next summer, then into me.
 And so on.